jaywonchung/BERT4Rec-VAE-Pytorch/README.md

 ## Overall

 Run `main.py` with arguments to train and/or test you model.
-There are predefined templates for the following modes.
+There are predefined templates for all models.

 On running `main.py`, it asks you whether to train on MovieLens-1m or MovieLens-20m.
-(1/20)
+(Enter 1 or 20)

-After training, it also asks you whetehr to run test set evaluation on the trained model. (y/n)
+After training, it also asks you whether to run test set evaluation on the trained model.
+(Enter y or n)

 ## BERT4Rec